Skip to content

 Yes, probiotics may help with managing thrush.
 Clinical studies have shown that optimising one's friendly bacteria with probiotics can help to maintain a healthy vaginal microbiome.
 However, probiotics work in different ways- many work predominately in the gut.
 Not all lactobacilli will even reach the vaginal tract.
 It’s important to find probiotic strains that have evidence for vaginal colonisation and have clinical trials against thrush.

-A number of clinical trials testing a combination of two particular probiotic strains, Lactobacillus reuteri RC-14® and Lactobacillus rhamnosus GR-1® have been shown to be hugely beneficial in supporting those suffering from thrush.
-The best probiotics for thrush include the two strains of bacteria, L. reuteri RC-14® and L. rhamnosus GR-1®, which are some of the most researched probiotics to date, and are certainly the most researched in terms of women's intimate health.
+A number of clinical trials testing a combination of two particular probiotic strains, Lactobacillus reuteri RC-14® and Lactobacillus rhamnosus GR-1® have been shown to be hugely beneficial in supporting those suffering from yeast infections.
+The best probiotics for yeast infections include the two strains of bacteria, L. reuteri RC-14® and L. rhamnosus GR-1®, which are some of the most researched probiotics to date, and are certainly the most researched in terms of women's intimate health.
 You may like to read about further research behind these two strains on the Probiotics Database behind Lactobacillus reuteri RC-14® and Lactobacillus rhamnosus GR-1®

 In a RCT by Martinez et al. 2009, 55 women diagnosed with vulvovaginal candidiasis were divided into two groups; one group received 2 billion CFU of Lactobacillus reuteri RC-14® and Lactobacillus rhamnosus GR-1® and the other group received a placebo for 4 weeks.
 Both groups initially were given 150mg of oral fluconazole.
 There was a significant reduction in vaginal discharge which corresponded with a reduction in yeast cell counts on vaginal swabs.
 More subjects with recurrent infection tested positive for Candida spp. on vaginal swabs compared with the probiotic group at the end of the 4 weeks (80% and 18.2% respectively)8.
 This shows that use of these two strains of probiotic bacteria alongside conventional oral anti-fungal medication, can enhance the efficacy of the antifungal medication.
 This is particularly relevant for individuals who suffer with vaginal thrush recurrently despite use of conventional treatments.
 In further studies by Anukam et al. 2009, oral supplementation with these two strains alongside conventional treatment resulted in reduced recurrence of future infections9.